fuhad479/fuhad479/README.md

+## ABOUT ME

 Hey there, My name is Fuhad Hasan.
-I am a professional frontend developer based in :bangladesh: Bangladesh.
+I am a self taught professional frontend developer based in Bangladesh.
+I am learning frontend development since 2020.
+I love to write code and make something amazing with it, also I eager to learn new technologies everyday.
+Recently I just graduated from a small bootcamp, and I learned how to work with redux & RTK Query to mange state and call API etc.

+Currently I am learning Node Js, express, MongoDB and besides I am also building frontend projects to make myself more confident on frontend
 <!--
 **fuhad479/fuhad479** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.